m-rivera/m-rivera.github.io/work.md

 ## Introduction

 <p>I am a Computational Chemist, I write computer programs to model atoms and how they make up molecules and materials.
-As an Associate Lecturer in Teaching at UCL, I participate in anything to do with Computational Chemistry to undergraduate and postgraduate students of the Chemsitry Department.
+As a Lecturer in Teaching at UCL, I participate in anything to do with Computational Chemistry to undergraduate and postgraduate students of the Chemsitry Department.
 I am interested in any project which involves programming, maths, and creativity, with benevolent ends.</p>

 <p>If you would be interested in collaborating with me in a work capacity, please email me at <a href="mailto:miguel.rivera@ucl.ac.uk">this address</a>.
 You can find my CV <a href="Miguel_Rivera_CV.pdf">here</a> and my doctoral thesis <a href="files/thesis.pdf">here</a>.</p>

 ## Professional History

 <ul>
+    <li><b>Lecturer (Teaching)</b>, University College London, 01/2022 - <br/>
-    <li><b>Associate Lecturer (Teaching)</b>, University College London, 02/2021 - <br/>
+    <li><b>Associate Lecturer (Teaching)</b>, University College London, 02/2021 - 12/2021<br/>
     I am involved in any teaching to do with Computational Chemistry or Programming in the Chemistry Department at UCL, London, UK.
 I also help developing E-learning resources to help students and the rest of the